 The Parents' Guild is involved with many activities during the school year.
 We rely on current Parents' Guild committee members and volunteers to help organize and work all of the events sponsored by the Parents' Guild as well as other school-sponsored activities.

 If you are interested in volunteering for Guild-sponsored events, please complete the Interest Form and return it to school or bring it with you to the next Guild meeting.
+You may also complete the interest form online by clicking here.

 Important Note: For the safety of our students, all parent volunteers who will have direct contact with students must acquire certain clearances before being permitted to volunteer at Villa Joseph Marie.
 Please see Volunteer Clearances for more information.